Skip to content

 Marijampole, Lithuania, June 2025

-Rusne Pajaujyte presented to 12 classmates at Marijampolės Rygiškių Jono Gimnazija, sharing slides about her trip to Hungary and her experience with E29, while explaining how others can apply and where to find more information.
+Rusne presented to 12 classmates at Marijampolės Rygiškių Jono Gimnazija, sharing slides about her trip to Hungary and her experience with E29, while explaining how others can apply and where to find more information.

 Zilina, Slovakia, June 2025